shapiromatron/hawc/docs/source/development.rst

 .. code-block:: bash

+    # install dependencies
+    pip install twine wheel

-    # change to your client directory within the hawc project
+    # change to client path
     cd client

-    # make a sdist and wheel for your hawc-client
-    python setup.py sdist bdist_wheel

-These distributions will be located in the ``dist`` folder within the aforementioned ``client`` directory.
+    # build packages; these can be distributed directly
+    make build

+    # or can be uploaded to pypi
+    make upload-testpypi
+    make upload-pypi